Magic wavelength at 477 nm for the strontium clock transition: Experiment

 \section{Experiment}

 The experiment is performed on an ultracold cloud of $^{88}$Sr bosonic isotope.
-A schematic drawing of the relevant transitions is shown in \fig{Intro}(b).
+A schematic drawing of the relevant transitions is shown in \fig{Intro}(a).
 Details of the experimental setup have been described in Ref.~\cite{Li2022}.
-In short, the $^{88}$Sr atomic ensemble is produced in a standard two-stage magneto-optical trap (MOT).
-The dipole-allowed $\gstate\rightarrow\OnePOne$ transition at 461~nm and the intercombinaison $\gstate \rightarrow\ThreePOne$ transition at 689~nm are used for the first and second cooling stages, respectively.
+In short, the $^{88}$Sr atomic ensemble is produced in a two-stage magnetooptical trap (MOT).
+The dipole-allowed $\gstate\rightarrow\OnePOne$ transition at 461~nm and the intercombination $\gstate \rightarrow\ThreePOne$ transition at 689~nm are used for the first and second cooling stages, respectively.
 At the end of the cooling stages, we have $\sim 10^7$ atoms at a temperature of $1.0(1)$~$\mu$K.

-Then, the atoms are transferred into a three-dimensional optical lattice operating at the 813~nm magic wavelength.
+Then, the atoms are transferred into a three-dimensional optical lattice operating at the 813-nm magic wavelength.
 The optical lattice is generated by a 4.8~W laser (Precilasers system) that is divided into three mutually orthogonal retro-reflected beams that overlap at the atomic cloud.
 Each lattice beam has a waist of $w_T=90(3)\,\mu$m, and a power of 650(5) mW.
 The mean trapping frequency is measured to be $55$~kHz.
-To ensure that the lattice beams do not interfere with each other, a frequency difference much larger than the trapping frequency ($\sim 1\,$MHz) is kept among the beams along the three directions.
+To ensure that the lattice beams do not interfere with each other, a frequency difference of around $1\,$MHz, much larger than the trapping frequency is kept among the beams along the three directions.
 The atoms are confined in the Lamb-Dicke regime ($\eta\sim$\ 0.28). $N_0=1.0(1)\times10^6$ atoms within a cloud of horizontal size $\sigma_{x,y} =60(4)$~$\mu$m and vertical size $\sigma_z = 35(2)$~$\mu$m are loaded into the lattice.